 There are many restrictions on what you can do on shoreland.
-For example, there are limits on how much vegetation you can clear off of your land, maximum home sizes and setbacks.
-Keep this in mind before you buy property in Maine near a body of water.
+For example, there are limits on how much vegetation you can clear off your land, maximum home sizes, and setbacks.
+Remember this before you buy property in Maine near a body of water.

 Maine zoning laws are very friendly towards the tiny home movement.
-The state law states that counties must treat manufactured homes the same way they treat single-family homes.
+The state law states that counties must treat manufactured homes the same way they treat single-family dwellings.
 The law also states that counties cannot make laws requiring manufactured homes to be more than 14 feet wide (which would make many tiny homes illegal).
-You can read more of the law here.
+You can read more about the law here.

 Maine is a surprisingly friendly state for mobile homes.
 The state law says that local counties cannot require mobile home parks to be larger than a certain size.
 However, zoning laws can still limit where mobile homes are allowed to be.

 If you want more freedom, you’ll likely need to put your mobile home on a permanent foundation and install an approved onsite sewage treatment system.

 Off-grid electricity is legal in Maine, and the state has many incentives encouraging residents to move towards renewable technology.
 Some of the incentives include:

 - Renewable energy equipment is excluded from property taxes

 - Property Assessed Clean Energy (PACE) loans available